estuary/flow/site/docs/concepts/import.md

 ## Fetch behavior

-Flow resolves, fetches, and validates all imports in your local environment during the catalog build process, and then includes their fetched contents within the built catalog on the Estuary servers.
+Flow resolves, fetches, and validates all imports in your local environment during the catalog build process, and then includes their fetched contents within the published catalog on the Estuary servers.
-The built catalog is thus a self-contained snapshot of all resources _as they were_ at the time the catalog was built.
+The resulting catalog entities are thus self-contained snapshots of all resources _as they were_ at the time of publication.

 This means it's both safe and recommended to directly reference an authoritative source of a resource, such as a third-party JSON schema, as well as resources within your private network.
-It will be fetched and verified locally during catalog build time, and thereafter that fetched version will be used for execution, regardless of whether the authority URL itself later changes or errors.
+It will be fetched and verified locally at build time, and thereafter that fetched version will be used for execution, regardless of whether the authority URL itself later changes or errors.

 ## Import types

-Almost always, the `import` stanza is used to import other Flow catalog source files.
+Almost always, the `import` stanza is used to import other Flow specification files.
 This is the default when given a string path:

 ```yaml